Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: Rational and almost rational moir e lengths

 \subsection{Almost-rational (Liouville) moir\'e lengths}

 Recall that a number $\alpha \in \RR^{+} \backslash \mathbb Q$ is called a \emph{Liouville number} if for all $k \in \mathbb N$ there are $p_{k},q_k \in \mathbb N$ such that

 For such numbers, it is well-known that quasi-periodic Schrödinger operators do not exhibit point spectrum.
-As the next proposition shows, this holds true for our matrix-valued discrete operators, when $1/L$ is Liouville. \begin{prop} Let $1/L$ be a Liouville number, then the Hamiltonian does not have any point spectrum.
-In particular, if in addition $\gamma_4(1/L, A^{\mathscr E,\theta,w})>0$\footnote{this holds e.g.\@ under the assumptions of Prop. \ref{prop:LEs}.}, then the spectrum of the Hamiltonian is purely singular continuous. \end{prop} \begin{proof} We start by estimating
+As the next proposition shows, this holds true for our matrix-valued discrete operators, when $1/L$ is Liouville. \begin{prop} Let $1/L$ be a Liouville number, then the Hamiltonian $H_w(\theta,\phi,\vartheta)$ does not have any point spectrum.
+In particular, if in addition $ L_4(1/L, A^{\mathscr E,\theta,w})>0$\footnote{This holds e.g.~under the assumptions of Proposition \ref{prop:LEsfull}.}, then the spectrum of the Hamiltonian $H_w(\theta,\phi,\vartheta)$ is purely singular continuous. \end{prop} \begin{proof} Given $k\in\mathbb N$, let $p_k,q_k$ be approximates of $1/L$ as in \eqref{eq:Liouville}.
+Then a simple calculation shows that for some universal $C>0$ we have the operator norm estimate